 Procter Cast Stone is investing £715,000 at its factory in Garforth, West Yorkshire, which will benefit customers directly by reducing lead time for bespoke cast stone products, raising customer service and quality standards, and increasing stocks of standard cast stone products.
 In addition, the company has produced a video to showcase the improved facilities.

-A substantial investment has been made in the factory, which effectively make it a brand new facility.
+A substantial investment has been made in the factory, which effectively makes it a brand new facility.
 Even though it is built on the same site, the new factory is almost twice as large at 1400sqm, and the mould – making section is now housed in the same building so that the joiners – who are responsible for the process-critical mould-making function now being immediately adjacent to the production process.
 Furthermore, new joinery machinery has been purchased, and the company has installed computer-controlled batching plant and a climate-controlled curing chamber.

 Two more members of staff are joining Procter Cast Stone to support the expanding business.
 Rasa Aleksandraviciene is an architectural engineer and she is strengthening the technical team, providing detailed advice to customers, preparing CAD drawings and producing complex quotations.
 Charlotte France is the second new member of staff, focusing on sales and customer service.
 Between them, these additions to the Procter Cast Stone team will help to ensure the company remains a market leader in terms of attention to detail and customer support, particularly for high-quality bespoke cast stone.